enso-org/ide/docs/visualizations.md

   selecting nodes by tapping the "space" button.

 - **Fullscreen**
-  Similar to the previous mode, but the visualization occupies the full visual space.
+  Similar to the previous mode, but the visualization occupies the full IDE visual space.
 This form can be triggered on a recently selected node (even if many nodes are selected, we remember the last selected one) by either pressing space and keeping it pressed for longer than approx 0.5 s, or by tapping space twice.
-In the former case, the visualization stops being fullscreen whenever we release space, in the later, whenever we tap space again.
+In the former case, the visualization stops being fullscreen whenever we release space, in the later, whenever we press space again.

 - **Detached**
    This form is used to build dashboards and reports.
 You can detach a